 Apparently, we are born with around 300,000 eggs and we pretty much lose them as we go along.
 At age 30 there are about 12% left!
 If this is true, remind me again, what’s all the fuss about teenage pregnancy?
 If science is anything to go by, we should all be popping out kids, way before 30!

-I’d like to pause here to tell all you amazing moms who decided to share, take a moment to pat yourself on the back.
-You’ve scared me SHITLESS!
+I’d like to pause here to tell all you amazing moms who decided to share, take a moment and pat yourself on the back.
+You've scared me SHITLESS!
 So now, I‘d rather take my chances with my DYING eggs!
-THANK YOU VERY MUCH
+THANK YOU VERY MUCH 🙂

 (Mind you, it wasn’t all horror stories.
 There are those of you who shared the joys of being pregnant (that’s for another blog post) and those who had great tips (for yet another blog post) but before I get to those, here are the 24 reasons my eggs have gone into hiding, literally!

 I wished that someone had told me that …

 1. Ice-cravings were not normal!
 I craved ice to the point where a bag of party ice was on my weekly grocery list.
 At work, most persons had tea and water delivered to them in the mornings.
 I, on the other hand, ordered a pitcher of ice, daily.

 2. Pregnancy glow would not naturally make me look attractive, cute or well put together unless I actually put some effort into it.

 3. I would not be able to see my vagina after several months without the aid of a mirror.
 Yikes!

 4. I would not be able to explain why I was crying while watching a horror movie, and that my mood swings would be more turbulent than the Titanic.